-If you use a business name (sole proprietorship) or form a partnership in the Northwest Territories, you must register your business name with Corporate Registries within 60 days.
-Registering a business name defines your business as a legal entity; determining who can make decisions and who is liable for damages caused by the business.
+If you use a business name (sole proprietorship) or form a partnership in the Northwest Territories, you must register your business name with Corporate Registries.
+Registering defines your business as a legal entity; determining who can make decisions and who is liable for damages caused by the business.

-Specifically, the Partnership Act requires registration of a business name if you:
+Specifically, the Partnership and Business Names Act requires registration of a business name if you:

 - use a business name that is not your own name;

 - are engaged in trading, mining, or manufacturing; or

 - form a partnership.

 You are only exempt from registration if you conduct business using your own, exact legal name.
 For example, if your name is "John Smith" and you conduct business as "John Smith Consulting", this is still a business name requiring registration because "Consulting" is not part of your legal name.

 The standards applied to a business name or the name of a partnership under the Partnership and Business Names Act are similar to the naming standards that the Registrar applies to those incorporated under the Business Corporation Act.
 This includes ensuring the name is not the same or confusingly similar to that of an existing business and must conform with all legislation.